apham024/rshell/README.md

 ## CS 100 RShell
 This is a command shell.
-Programmed in C++ and makes use of execvp, waitpid, and fork.
+Programmed in C++ and makes use of execvp, waitpid, and fork.<br />
 Has the same functionality as a regular terminal.

 ## Introduction